How to Check Your Checking Account Balance

 By calling your bank

 You can usually call your bank’s customer service line to check your balance.
-You may have to verify your identity by providing your account number or other information.
+The number may be listed on your debit or ATM card.
+Otherwise, you may find it on your bank’s online contact page.
+You may have to verify your identity by providing your account number or answering a security question.

 Reasons to monitor your checking account balance

-Regularly monitoring your checking account balance can help you stay on top of your finances.
-Here are some reasons why checking your balance is important:
+Regularly monitoring your checking account balance can help you stay on top of your finances, offering benefits such as:

-• Ensure checks will clear: By keeping an eye on your balance, you can ensure there’s enough money in your account to cover any checks you’ve written.
-This prevents bounced checks and the associated fees.
+• Helping ensure checks will clear: By keeping an eye on your balance, you can confirm there’s enough money in your account to cover any checks you’ve written.
+This helps to prevent issues like bounced checks and non-sufficient funds (NSF) fees.

-• Pay bills and credit cards on time:·Planning on-time bill payments is easier if you know how much money you have.
+• Paying bills and credit cards on time: Planning around your bill and credit card payment due dates is easier if you know how much money you have at any given time.

-• Avoid overdraft fees or declined transactions: If you try to withdraw money or make a purchase you don’t have funds to cover, the transaction may be declined.
+• Avoiding overdraft fees or declined transactions: If you try to withdraw money or make a purchase you don’t have funds to cover, the transaction may be declined.
 It may be approved if you have overdraft protection, but you may incur fees.
-Knowing how much you have in your checking account can prevent this.
+Knowing how much you have in your checking account can help to prevent both declined transactions and overdrafts.

-• Decide when to transfer to money savings: If you notice your balance has grown, it may be a good time to transfer extra funds into a savings account.
+• Shaping transfer decisions: If you notice your balance has grown, for example, it may be a good time to transfer extra funds into a savings account.

 Additional Resources